Recovered video leads to new charges in Penn State fraternity death

 "Piazza never obtained any of those drinks himself," Parks Miller said.
 "Brothers were coming over and giving it to him."

-During a news conference on Monday announcing the new charges, Piazza's father, Jim, was trembling and fidgeting, at times shaking his head in anger.
+During the news conference to announce the new charges, Piazza's father, Jim, was trembling and fidgeting, at times shaking his head in anger.

-"We spent the last eight months wondering how this could happen," he said.
-"Visions of him laying in the hospital bed, battered and bruised, looking like he got hit by a tractor-trailer made no sense."
+"We have spent the last eight months wondering how this could happen," he said.
+"The visions of him lying in the hospital bed, battered and bruised and on life-support, looking as if he got hit by a tractor-trailer made no sense."

 He referenced statements by the defendants, who said they did not know everything that had happened that night.